The Invisible Wall: Why Junior and Senior Devs Rate Your Docs Differently

 • Competitive advantage: Documentation quality often determines which product wins

 Technical writers aren’t a luxury.
 We’re strategic investments in product success, developer experience, and sustainable growth.
-The best documentation teaches developers to think in your product’s paradigm, anticipates their struggles, and makes the complex feel achievable.
+Good documentation teaches developers to think in your product’s paradigm, anticipates their struggles, and makes the complex feel achievable.

 That’s not something you get by asking engineers to write more clearly.
 It’s something you get by respecting technical writing as the specialized craft it is.